top of page

 The Ginny Fund

-In the year since we lost our dear friend Ginny, the Board has been thinking of ways to honor her.
-The Friends board voted to match the generous outpouring of memorial gifts from friends near and far, giving us a fund of $15,000.
-The Ginny Fund, as it has been named, will be dispersed in the form of grants to individuals and organizations to support programs and services that benefit the Northern Berkshire community in the areas of literacy, civic mindedness, and access to mental health resources.
+Following the loss of our dear friend Ginny, the Friends board voted to match the generous outpouring of memorial gifts from friends near and far, to establish a fund of $15,000.
+The Ginny Fund, as it has been named, received applications for grants to individuals and organizations that support programs and services that benefit the Northern Berkshire community in the areas of literacy, civic mindedness, and access to mental health resources.

 bottom of page